politiquices/politiquices-api/README.md

 ### 1. Cache contents

 This will get info for each personality and parties, compute statistics for the Politiquices.PT and it's parties and entities and download images associated with each personality
+This will save everything under a `assets` directory

     make cache

-__NOTE__: this will save everything under a `assets` directory

-Now let's generate thumbnails for each downloaded image
+Now let's generate thumbnails for each downloaded image.
+This will copy all the images to `politiquces-app/public` so that it's part of the static html data of the website

     make images

-__NOTE__: this will copy all the images to `politiquces-app/public` so that it's part of the static html data of the website

-- Make a Docker image for the API.
+Make a Docker image for the API.

     make build

-- Run a local instance of the API: http://127.0.0.1:8000/docs
+Run a local instance of the API: http://127.0.0.1:8000/docs

     make develop